Rocco83/bell-controller/README.md

 * The file can be played also from external sources using the fifo created by the daemon.
 * Pinout description can be found in the official web site https://www.raspberrypi.org/documentation/usage/gpio-plus-and-raspi2/ or in a more clean way in https://github.com/Dot-and-Net/IoTHelpers/wiki/Raspberry-Pi-2-and-3-Pinout

+More information about the expected behavior are in [info.md](info.md)

 #### Autostart as a service
 1. put the repository on `/usr/local/bell-controller`
 2. copy the `bell-controller.service` file into `/etc/systemd/system/bell-controller.service`